cmda-minor-web/real-time-web-1920/README.md

 During this course you will learn how to build a **meaningful** real-time application.
 You will learn techniques to setup an open connection between the client and the server.
 This will enable you to send data in real-time both ways, at the same time.

+## Packages
+ - `express-ws`
+    * For this project I wanted to make use of websockets without the socket.io package since it does a lot of (great) things in the background, that I want to learn or do for myself for once.
+The `express-ws` is still an abstraction layer over the native node `ws` package, this abstraction however is very small.
+It handles the link between the websocket and the http server, sends a status code on connection and implements a router that accepts human-readable strings instead of regular expressions.
+These are not the functionalities I want to focus on learning.

 ## Goals
 - _Deal with real-time complexity_
 - _Handle real-time client-server interaction_